pocl/pocl/doc/sphinx/source/kernel_compiler.rst

 "fully replicated" (``WorkitemReplication``), "work-item loops" (``WorkitemLoops``) and "cbs" (continuation-based synchronization).

-The WorkitemReplication is suitable for smaller local sizes and static multi-issue machines;
+The WorkitemReplication can be interesting for smaller WG sizes and static multi-issue machines (VLIW);
 it simply duplicates the code for the different work-items to produce the work-groups.

 The WorkitemLoops produces loops around the parallel regions that loop across the